webdestroya/placeholder-http-docker/README.md

 README

 This is just a test application.
-Dun mess with it.